Printing Terms

 Papermaking

-creating a web of fiber from plant cellulose (or, less commonly, from synthetic fibers).
+Creating a web of fiber from plant cellulose or synthetic fibers.
 Papermakers today follow the same steps that its inventor, Ts’ai Lun, followed almost two thousand years ago: pulping vegetable matter and leaving the cellulose fibers behind; mixing the pulp with lots of water; draining it; forming paper on a sieve-like mold; pressing the paper to remove some of the water; and drying it to remove the rest of the water.
-Technology has sped up the process and helped to improve the smoothness, brightness, and printability of the paper, but it hasn’t changed the essence of papermaking. papermaking process see also additives, alkaline papermaking, calendaring, chemical pulping, de-inking, dry end, drying, felt finish, felt side, grain, ingredients of paper, lignin, pulping wood, semi-chemical pulping, wet end, wire side
+Technology has sped up the process and helped to improve the smoothness, brightness, and printability of the paper, but it hasn’t changed the essence of papermaking. papermaking process.

 Papyrus

-an aquatic plant found in northern Africa.
-Although papyrus is considered to be the first paper, it’s not, in the strict definition of the word, paper (which is a matter web of individual fibers).
-Rather, early papyrus “paper” was made by peeling the plant, which is constructed like an onion, and placing one layer on top of another.
+An aquatic plant found in northern Africa.
+Although papyrus is considered to be the first paper, it’s not, in the strict definition of the word, paper which is a web of individual fibers.
+Early papyrus was made by peeling the plant, which is constructed like an onion, and placing one layer on top of another.
 The natural juices acted like glue, bonding the layers and leaving the cellular structure of the plant layers intact.
-See also scrolls
+See also scrolls.

 Parchment